kiron1/proxydetox/doc/developers.md

 ## Components in this repository

-### JavaScript support

-Since the PAC files are actual JavaScript code, Proxydetox needs to be able to run JavaScript code.

-- [duktape-sys](./duktape-sys/) - FFI bindings for Rust of the
-  [duktape](https://duktape.org) JavaScript interpreter library written in C.
-- [duktape](./duktape/) - Idiomatic Rust wrapper for the `duktape_sys` crate.
-  (Just enough which is needed in this product context).

 ### Evaluation of PAC scripts

 - [paclib](./paclib/) - Functions needed to implement `FindProxyForURL` and wrap